A unified picture of medium-induced radiation: Introduction

 In this paper, we revisit the different analytic approaches to resumming multiple interactions for calculating the medium-induced emission spectrum.
 These include the opacity expansion (OE) and the improved opacity expansion (IOE), which includes harmonic oscillator approximation as the leading term.
 Moreover, we rigorously derive the resummed opacity expansion (ROE) for the first time, which extends the description of the spectrum to low energy emissions in the Bethe--Heitler regime.
 We provide a novel unified picture of these resummation schemes by identifying their relevant emergent scales and demonstrating their respective regions of validity.
 For example, we show that the single scattering approximation, contained in the leading order of OE, is valid even for a big medium, where one would expect more than one scattering if the emitted energy is high enough.
-We show for the first time that the full phase space of medium-induced emissions, spanning from the maximal jet energy to the thermal scale, is covered by a union of these expansions.
+We show that the full phase space of medium-induced emissions, spanning from the maximal jet energy to the thermal scale, is covered by a union of these expansions, see also Ref.~\cite{Andres:2020kfg}.
 Each of the expansions is also associated with the corresponding physical scattering processes, and thus we reinterpret the frequently used terms such as GLV emissions, coherent scatterings, and Bethe--Heitler region in a unified framework.
+Our framework goes beyond previous attempts to describe all regimes of medium-induced bremsstrahlung by presenting a resummation framework that can be systematically improved and that is valid both in the dilute and dense regimes.